SWTOR-Slicers/WikiPedia/README.md

-# WARNING: our tools fail on Blender 3.6.8, 3.6.9 and 4.0
+# WARNING: our tools fail on Blender 3.6.8 and higher

 Please **stay on Blender 3.6.7 LTS** or (not much) earlier until we review them and solve the issue 😞 (you can find it in **[this list](https://www.blender.org/download/lts/3-6/)**).

-* On 3.6.8 and 3.6.9, our SWTOR Shaders' controls disappear and the models show up as untextured black (even if the nodegroups and the textures are intact).
-We are investigating the issue.
+* Blender 3.6.8 came with a bug that makes our SWTOR Shaders' controls disappear and the models show up as untextured black (even if the nodegroups and the textures are intact).
+They corrected this on 4.0.x, it resurfaced on 4.1.0, and was corrected again in 4.1.1.
+We hope that a future 3.6.12 version will correct it, too, as they are aware of the issue.
-* For 4.0 we have a beta that doesn't suffer from that, but it doesn't let us add SWTOR Shaders manually (they don't appear in the Shader Editor's Add menu).
+* We have a **beta of the .gr2 importer add-on** that ought to work on 4.0.x, **BUT NOT ON 4.1.x, as this version introduces late changes to Blender's API that break the object importing process**.

-(All that said, you can install 4.0 alongside 3.6.7: Blender keeps the preferences and add-ons of each version completely separate so that they can coexist without interfering with each other 🙂)
+(All that said, you can install any 4.x version alongside 3.6.7: Blender keeps the preferences and add-ons of each version completely separate so that they can coexist without interfering with each other 🙂)

 # Welcome to the SWTOR Slicers wiki!